 At one school where I taught, each teacher had differing expectations about how much extra effort teachers should put into their work—a huge bone of contention between the teachers who left after the last bell and those who worked into the evening.
 And when expectations are largely unconscious or unspoken, it becomes impossible for others to live up to them.

 We also make assumptions about the intentions behind a person’s behavior, and, as we all know, assumptions are often wrong.
-For example, parents and teachers may think the principal made a particular decision based on his or her career advancement rather than what’s best for the students.
+For example, parents and teachers may think the principal made a particular decision based on their career advancement rather than what’s best for the students.
 If we don’t feel psychologically safe to question our assumptions and expectations with each other, trust flies out the window and our relationships suffer.

 Building trust among adults